JGCRI/moirai/ancillary/bash_scripts/readme.md

 `warp_raster_to_moirai_crs.sh`

 ## Description
-This bash script is used to convert raw raster files to the moirai CRS so they can be used as inputs within the LDS
+This bash script is used to convert raw raster files in GeoTiff(.tif) format to the moirai CRS so they can be used as inputs within the LDS

+## Usage
+* In order to use the script replace the values `input.tif`,`output.tif` with the input file name and the desired output file name.
+Also replace `output.bil` with the desired output name to be used within the LDS.
+* The script "warps" the input file and converts the CRS, format, pizel size to the moirai grid CRS, format and pixel size (0.5 arc min).
+The moirai grid size parameters are as follows,

+(1) Number of rows and columns - 4320,2160
+(2) Extent - -180 -90 180 90 (The number of rows and columns and the extent will yield the 0.5 arc min pixel size) (3) CRS - WGS84 ("+proj=longlat +ellps=WGS84")

+* The output format is set to Float32
+* The rasters are warped using an average method.